-Bottom line: Match fixing is morally wrong, and is a criminal act.
+Bottom line: Match fixing is morally wrong, and it is a criminal act.
 In principle, match fixing is the same as stealing someone’s wallet, or burglarising someone’s house.
 In the end, it makes the world a worse place.
 While some bookmakers profit from their punters losing their bets, other bookmakers will be heavily defrauded.
 No need to feel sorry for the bookies, though.
 It’s more the punters we need to feel sorry for.
-It’s tough to lose your stake, even though you did you analysis correctly – except that one variable you couldn’t possibly know about.
-The one variable that multiplies everything by zero.
-You may have been in such a situation before – when something as unpredictable happens, as in the story above… when something that shouldn’t have happened, still happened.
+It’s tough to lose your stake, even though you did you analysis correctly – except THAT one variable you couldn’t possibly know about.
+The one variable that multiplies everything by zero, thus rendering the end result zero, too (meaning that you lose your bet).
+You may have been in such a situation before – when something as unpredictable happens, as in the story above… when something that shouldn’t have happened, still happened… right?

 What do we learn here?
 Bet responsibly, and bet only what you can afford to lose, because you never know for sure what tonight’s game really brings…

 PS: The above article tells the story of a match that has been fixed, indeed, not one that you could get the results for in advance, on one of those websites promising you “fixed match results”.
-Regarding that – as stated in one of our previous articles “Get Fixed Match Results For Free” already – the only free cheese is the one on the mouse trap.
+Regarding that – as stated in one of our previous articles “Get Fixed Match Results For Free” already – we cannot emphasize often enough that the only free cheese is the one on the mousetrap.

 Do you have examples of match fixing?